nzuzomalinga/ReactMappingCrisis/README.md

 Navigate to the styles > variables folder.

-From here you'll be able to change all the major stytling attributes by changing the values of the exported variables within the "colors.scss" and "utils.scss" files
+From here you'll be able to change all the major styling attributes by changing the values of the exported variables within the "colors.scss" and "utils.scss" files